Skip to content

 Purpose/Overview

-The purpose of this activity is to provide the participant with current, evidence-based information to assist in meeting the complex needs of the neurocritical care patient.
+The purpose of this activity is to provide the participants with current, evidenced-based information to assist them in meeting the complex needs of the neurocritical care patient.

 Audience